metaphorical/quantum-blockchain/readme.md

 ```
 python server.py
 ```
-**NOTE:** At this moment, for dev purposes, flask server will running in debug mode.
+**NOTE:** At this moment, for dev purposes, flask server will be running in debug mode.

 ### Routes available